-Worth knowing: The pool at Outrigger Waikiki Beach Resort is nice but with limited sun due to the high-rise buildings on either side.
-You get direct access to the beach from the hotel, just bear in mind that this is the centre of Waikiki and, as such, it can be quite busy!
+Worth knowing: The pool at Outrigger Waikiki Beach Resort is nice but with the limited sun due to the high-rise buildings on either side.
+You get direct access to the beach from the hotel.
+Just bear in mind that this is the center of Waikiki, and as such, it can be quite busy!
 The pier or break which juts out from the beach nearby is a real asset and the perfect place to watch the fireworks from the Hilton on Friday nights.

-At sunset, early evening pupu (appetizers) are served, together with daily specialty sangria, wine, and local craft beer.
-Best of all, both menus include an unmatched view of world famous “Canoes” surf break – the focus of Waikiki’s surf culture for generations.”
+Early evening pupu (appetizers) are served at sunset, together with daily specialty sangria, wine, and local craft beer.
+Best of all, both menus include an unmatched view of world-famous “Canoes” surf break – the focus of Waikiki’s surf culture for generations.”

 You get access to the exclusive Voyager 47 Club when you reserve a suite or Voyager 47 Club room.
 Both room types are located on high floors and feature stunning views of the white sand beach and crystal blue ocean.
 These rooms also have enhanced bath amenities.
 There is also a dedicated concierge in the lounge for planning and vacation tips.

-The club itself is at the end of a corridor and the lounge is a covered area which has floor to ceiling windows on three sides.
+The club itself is at the end of a corridor, and the lounge is a covered area with floor-to-ceiling windows on three sides.
 These windows look out upon outdoor decking with more seating.
 The food is a step above all the other club lounge food in Waikiki, hence why we have positioned this lounge at the top.
-Expect plates of delicious fruits and salads, omelettes, sausages, pastries, crepes with maple syrup and homemade jam, smoked salmon and more for breakfast buffet.
+Expect plates of delicious fruits and salads, omelets, sausages, pastries, crepes with maple syrup and homemade jam, smoked salmon, and more for the breakfast buffet.
 Teas and coffees are brought to your table by the lovely staff.
-The decking looks right down at Waikiki beach and the stylish rattan furnishings with sea blue soft cushions brings the outside in.
+The decking looks right down at Waikiki beach, and the stylish rattan furnishings with sea blue soft cushions bring the outside in.

-In the evening you can grab a complimentary glass or wine or beer out on the veranda along with delicious charcuterie meats and cheeses and little pottery bowls of marinated salmon, meats and vegetables.
-They describe the evening food and drinks as a “locally inspired tasting menu with pupu platters and speciality draft beer bar, featuring seasonal brews plus local wines.”
+In the evening, you can grab a complimentary glass of wine or beer out on the veranda along with delicious charcuterie meats and cheeses and little pottery bowls of marinated salmon, meats, and vegetables.
+They describe the evening food and drinks as a “locally inspired tasting menu with pupu platters and specialty draft beer bar, featuring seasonal brews plus local wines.”

-In addition, Voyager 47 Club Lounge guests receive a complimentary two-day Tesla test drive as part of their stay, based on availability. ￼Check out the video to see how lovely this lounge is.
+In addition, Voyager 47 Club Lounge guests receive a complimentary two-day Tesla test drive as part of their stay, based on availability.
 This lounge, alone, is a reason to stay at the Outrigger Waikiki Beach Resort.

 The Voyager 47 Club Lounge at Outrigger Waikiki Beach Resort is available exclusively to guests staying in Club Level Rooms on the dedicated 14th-16th floors, with 104 rebranded rooms in total.
-Hours of operation for the Voyager 47 Club Lounge are from 6 a.m. to 9:30 a.m. and 5 p.m. to 7 p.m.
-This is the only disadvantage of this lounge, you are restricted to using it in the allocated times and cannot drink through to 11pm in the lounge.
+Hours of operation for the Voyager 47 Club Lounge are from 6:00 – 9:30 am and 5:00 – 7:00 pm.
+This is the only disadvantage of this lounge.
+You are restricted to using it at the allocated times and cannot drink through to 11:00 pm in the lounge.

 3. Grand Hyatt Kauai